faisol-wr/faisol-wr/README.md

 Full Stack Developer | Angular, Grails, React, Flutter, Docker, SQL, .NET, Node.js, WordPress
 ---------------------------------------------------------------------------------------------

-I am a dedicated Full Stack Developer with 1.5 years of full-time experience and an additional 2 years of part-time front-end experience.
-My expertise lies in building and maintaining complex ERP, CRM, and CRP projects using technologies such as Angular and Grails.
-I have a proven track record as a solo programmer, responsible for both front-end and back-end development, including feature additions, maintenance, and bug fixes.
+I am a dedicated Full Stack Developer with 1.5 years of full-time experience and an additional 1.5 years of front-end development experience.
+I am skilled in building and maintaining complex ERP, CRM systems, leveraging technologies like Angular and Grails.
+My expertise spans both front-end and back-end development, where I have consistently demonstrated the ability to take ownership of entire projects, including feature implementation, maintenance, and bug fixes.

 * ✉️  You can contact me at [faisol.wr@gmail.com](mailto:faisol.wr@gmail.com)